Buying a property in Germany

 The purchaser is usually protected by a so called priority notice (Vormerkung).
 This priority notice protects the buyer from unexpected sales activities, such as selling the property to a different buyer for a higher price.

 Buying a property triggers real estate transfer tax.
 Each federal state in Germany applies its own tax rate.
 The tax rate is between 3.5 and 7 %.
 Registration as new legal owner of a property may take up to 3 or 4 months in Germany.
 The purchaser is only registered as legal owner of the property once real estate transfer tax has duly been paid.
 Real estate deals trigger considerable ancillary costs.

 For instance: A condominium in Berlin is purchased at a price of EUR 800,000.00.
 The purchase price will be transferred via the notary’s escrow account.
 A broker is involved.
 A land charge needs to be registered at EUR 600,000.00 face value in order to obtain bank financing.

 - Aggregate transaction costs: EUR 57,864.00

 In case a number of properties is acquired or shall be acquired successively, it is advisable in view of tax optimization potential to consider an acquisition via a property holding company (PropCo).
 If certain preconditions are met, real estate transfer tax can be avoided entirely (RETT-blocker).
-However, RETT-blocker structures have recently been subject to heavy criticism and it is expected that in 2020 new legislation will be passed which will set the threshold for legal RETT-blocker structures higher.

 Further, a PropCo can facilitate access to bank financing for foreign purchasers which are residents in countries outside the Euro Zone and therefore barred from access to bank financing.
 In this case, the PropCo itself, a regular German limited liability company, will act as borrower.